evgnomon/evgnomon.github.io/content/docs/hgl/index.md

 - **PERSON:** An individual, corporation, or other entity recognized by law as capable of rights and duties.
 - **WORK:** Any creation eligible for protection under copyright law.
 - **COVERED WORK:** A Work that is subject to the terms and conditions of this License.
-- **DERIVATIVE WORK:** A new creation that incorporates significant elements of the Covered Work, as defined by copyright law based on this Work.
+- **DERIVATIVE WORK:** A new creation as defined by copyright law as a derivative work based on this Work.
 - **RESTRICT:** The exclusive right, granted by copyright law, to regulate and control the use and distribution of a copyrighted Work.
 - **MODIFY:** To alter a Work by adding to, deleting from, or otherwise changing its original content.
 - **CODE:** A form of expression consisting of a specific arrangement of numbers, symbols, letters, or words, stored on a medium and eligible for copyright protection.